Smoke from Bryceville wildfire forces shut down of County Road 119, fire now 75% contained

 PHOTOS: Missing and found pets following Bryceville evacuation

-Crossview mortgage is also collecting items such as clothes sheets beds furniture food water dog cat food for all family’s of the Bryceville fires and are asking the city to come together and support these families who lost everything.
+Crossview mortgage collected items such as clothes sheets, beds, furniture, food, water, dog or cat food for all family’s of the Bryceville fires and they asked the city to come together and support these families who lost everything.

 Bryceville First Baptist Church in Nassau County has room for fire evacuees if you're unable to return to your home this morning @FCN2go pic.twitter.com/QW6sl1Fg4W— Monica Garcia (@mgarcianews) March 23, 2017